tumagonx/XomPie/README.md

 When something missing (red) from kernel32.dll you need to rename "kernel32.dll" into "kernelxp.dll" in the dll or exe IAT.
 One of popular application to do this is PE Explorer from NTCore, though you can do this with sed as well with extra cautions.
 It is also possible to use manifest to load wrapper (without patching IAT) but since we still need to patch the exe (for subsysver) it's pointless and the method may trigger DEP as well.

 Once both solved give your target executable a try.

+Basically XomPie forward missing function/API into backported ones from various newer freely available MS runtime dll or simply reuse (reroute) into existing system dlls.
+When both options not possible XomPie borrow implementation from Wine or make them dummies (if preferable).

 Example of "running" apps:
 Python 3.5,